 - Initiation into the Third Degree of AODA (completing the requirements for Druid Adept);

 - Previous ordination as a priest or priestess in the GCC;

-- Design and completion of an extensive course of personal study, building on the foundations of the study program assigned for priests and priestesses in the GCC, which must be approved by the presiding archbishops of the GCC in advance;
+- Design and completion of an extensive course of personal study, building on the foundations of the study program assigned for priests and priestesses in the GCC, which must be approved by the preceptor of the GCC in advance;

 - Development of a continuing and intensive personal spiritual practice as an expression of priestly vocation, and the composition of a detailed written account of this practice;